A critical look at the vibrational model for ^{92}Pd and comparison with ^{48}Cr: Results

-We quickly look at the static quadrupole moments.
-They are indeed small for the $2^{+}$ and $4^{+}$ states, especially when compared with quadrupole moments in other nuclei as shown in ref. \cite{R2005}.
-It should be noted that in the rotational model a positive laboratory frame quadrupole moment implies that the nucleus is oblate--negative means prolate.
+The standard effective charges $e_{p} =1.5$ and $e_{n}=0.5$ were used for $^{92}$Pd.
+The quadrupole moments of the $2^{+}$ and $4^{+}$ states are indeed small, especially when compared with quadrupole moments in other nuclei as shown in ref.\cite{26}.
+It should be noted that in the rotational model a positive laboratory frame quadrupole moment implies that the nucleus is oblate-negative means prolate.
+The fact that the calculated quadrupole moments are small lends support to a vibrational picture for $^{92}$Pd.
+Note that $Q(2)$ for T0JUN45 is of opposite sign to that of JUN45, $-3.861$ vs $+3.514$.
+Since the B(E2) involves a square of the matrix element of the quadrupole operator one loses the sign.

-We next look at the B(E2)'s.
+Indeed we now look at the B(E2)'s.
 For $2 \rightarrow 0$ and $4 \rightarrow 2$ the B(E2)'s with the full interaction are substantially larger than with T0JUN45.
-The enhancement is due to the $T=0$ matrix elements in the two-body interaction.
+The enhancement is due to the $T = 0$ matrix elements in the two-body interaction.
 But can we use this as evidence?
 The problem is that there is a large uncertainty in what the effective charges one should use in shell model calculations.
 One could obtain the enhancement by choosing different effective charges.